 Kombucha vinegar is an easy way to add bold flavor and big nutrition to your cooking with little effort.
-Infusing over brewed kombucha with herbs and spices will leave you with a savory vinegar that will take your cooking to the next level without adding extra sodium or spices that have fillers, preservatives or additives.
+Infusing over brewed kombucha with herbs and spices will leave you with a savory vinegar that will take your cooking to the next level without adding extra sodium or seasonings made with fillers, preservatives or additives.

 3 simple steps to make kombucha vinegar:

-- Use kombucha that has been in F1 for 2 or more weeks.
+* Use kombucha that has been in F1 for 2 or more weeks.

-Now, give it a taste!
+- Now, give it a taste!
 If it’s to your liking strain out the herbs and start cooking with it right away.
 No need to refrigerate your vinegar.
 Check out our favorite Kombucha Vinegar Recipes here.